-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2010, and its financial performance and its cash flows for the period from October 22, 2009 (date of incorporation) to December 31, 2010 in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2011 and 2010, and its financial performance and its cash flows for the year ended December 31, 2011 and the period from October 22, 2009 (date of incorporation) to December 31, 2010 in conformity with U.S. generally accepted accounting principles.